harisankar99ola/battery_dashboard/README.md

 2. **Or download manually:**
    - Download `installer.bat` from the repository
    - Double-click to run the installer
+   - Follow prompts to set up Google Drive credentials
+   - Desktop shortcut "Battery Dashboard" will be created

 ### Method 2: Manual Installation